About

 How should you prepare to apply for graduate school under my supervision?

-I am seeking students with a foundation in statistics, advanced GIS training, and experience with spatial data analysis in Python and R. Qualitative students are also encouraged to reach out, but must have some interest or experience with GIS or introductory statistics.
+My preference is for Master's students with strong quantitative or mixed methods backgrounds who are interested in aging populations.
+I am seeking students with a foundation in statistics, GIS training, and experience with spatial data analysis in Python and R. Qualitative students are also encouraged to reach out, but must have some interest or experience with GIS or introductory statistics.
 Evidence of previous research experience (e.g., undergraduate research assistantship) should be highlighted in your application materials.
+Florida State University offers competitive funding to qualified Master's and PhD students.